john-friedman/datamule-python/datamule/docs/source/usage/portfolio.rst

 Portfolio
 =========

 Portfolio is used to interact with SEC submissions.
-If called from ``__main__`` it will utilize parallel processing for faster performance.

 Quickstart
 ----------